Victory of Athanasius

 Julian the Apostate

 The saga of events after the Council of Nicaea turned radically in favor of the supporters of Arius.
 By 360 a.d. they had overturned the Nicene Creed and replaced it with their own creed.
-Just when it looked like it could not be worse for the Nicene bishops the Emperor Constantius, the supporter of Arius, died in 361 a.d.
+Just when it looked like it could not be worse for the Nicene bishops the Emperor Constantius II, the supporter of Arius, died in 361 a.d.
 He was succeeded as emperor by his cousin Julian.
 A philosopher and a scholar in his own right, Julian was trained as a youth in the ways of Christianity.
-But, after watching his uncle Constantine put many of his family members to death and living in fear of Constantine’s sons (his cousins) for most of his life, Julian rejected Christianity and demeaned it.
-He intended to center his empire on the ancient Roman pagan religion and he spent his time trying to reestablish it.
+Taught Christianity by Eusebius of Nicomedia, the supporter of Arius and the pastor and family friend of the Emperor Constantine, Julian’s mother hid him in Nicomedia with Bishop Eusebius when Constantine died in 337a.d..
+This was to keep young Julian safe from the traditional purge of a dead Emperor’s extended relatives by his immediate family, which was done to eliminate possible claimants to the throne.
+But, after watching this purge in which many of his family members were put to death, and living in fear of Constantine’s sons (his cousins) for most of his life, Julian rejected Christianity, demeaned it, and renounced it.
+Instead of Christianity, he intended to center his empire on the ancient Roman pagan religion and he spent his time trying to reestablish it.
 Hence, he has been called “Julian the Apostate”.

 A Blessing in Disguise

-As it turned out, however, his reign was a blessing in disguise for the Nicene wing of the Catholic Church perilously close to being overwhelmed by the Arians.
-During Julian’s reign Bishop Athanasius traveled around the empire convincing other bishops of the value of the Nicene theology and the need to use the word “homoousios”.
-Thus, for the first time bishops, reluctant to use a non-biblical word to describe the relationship in the Trinity, began to really understand why “homoousios” was central to Christian belief about God.
+As it turned out, however, his reign was a blessing in disguise for the Nicene wing of the Catholic Church perilously close to being completely overwhelmed by the Arians.
+The reign of Julian inadvertently halted the momentum the Arians had generated and, during Julian’s reign, Bishop Athanasius traveled around the empire convincing other bishops of the value of the Nicene theology and the need to use the word “homoousios” afterall.
+Thus, for the first time bishops, reluctant to use a non-biblical word to describe the relationship in the Trinity, began to really understand why “homoousios” was central and essential to expressing the Christian belief about God.

 Sometimes a belief or a new teaching, though not true, may sound attractive and refreshing and even likely to be true, like some of the pantheism and neo-gnosticism in modern times.
 And without thinking about it very deeply many embrace it.
 When it came to the teaching of Arius about Jesus many embraced it perhaps for one or more of the reasons just listed, maybe because Arius was a dynamic preacher, or maybe because of previous religious thinking they understood the Trinity in a polytheistic way.